amit0523/str-split/README.md

-File str_split.c implements a function str_split() whose signature is:
+File str_split.c implements a function called str_split() which splits a string into an array of string tokens based on a string delimiter.
+The signature of this function is:

         char **str_split(const char *str, const char *delim, long max_splits)

-Function str_split() splits a string ('str') into string tokens (a token is also a string).
+Function str_split() splits a string ('str') into an array of string tokens (a token is also a string).
 This function uses the 'delim' string to split 'str' into tokens.
 If a 'delim' is found at position "i", then the token ends at the position "i - 1".

 'max_splits' argument is used to control hwo many times 'str' should be split.
 For example, if 'max_splits' is 1, then 'str' will be split one time only.
 So,